 Research Grant

-The Friends of the Turnbull Library offers an annual research grant available to scholars whose research involves use of the Turnbull.
+The Friends of the Turnbull Library offers an annual research grant of up to $20,000 available to scholars whose research involves use of the collections of the Alexander Turnbull Library.

 Research Grant Applications:

-Applications are now closed for The Friends of the Turnbull Library (FoTL) Research Grant for the calendar year 2024.
-Every year, scholars undertaking research in the collections of the Alexander Turnbull Library are invited to apply for a grant worth up to NZ$20,000 offered by the Friends of the Turnbull Library.
+Applications are now open for The Friends of the Turnbull Library (FoTL) Research Grant for the calendar year 2025.
+Every year, scholars undertaking research in the Turnbull collections are invited to apply for a grant of up to NZ$20,000 offered by the Friends of the Turnbull Library.

 The closing date for 2025 applications will be Friday 4 October 2024.

-APPLICATION FORM 2024: Use this form to attach to your full application as outlined below.
+Use this form: Turnbull Friends Research Grant 2025 to attach to your full application as outlined below.

 Send by email to ResearchGrant@turnbullfriends.nz